-The following shall apply to full-time employees including so called TPL A and B:
+The following shall apply to full-time employees:

-- A. Effective the first full pay period of July, 2017, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a one percent (1%) increase in salary rate. - B. Effective the first full pay period of July, 2017, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive an additional one percent (1%) increase in salary rate due to the realization of the FY'18 tax revenue trigger threshold. - C. Effective the first full pay period of July, 2018, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a two percent (2%) increase in salary rate. - D. Effective the first full pay period of July, 2019, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a two percent (2%) increase in salary rate.
+- A. Effective the first full pay period in July, 2020, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a two and one-half percent (2.5%) increase in salary rate. - B. Effective the first full pay period in July, 2021, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a two percent (2%) increase in salary rate. - C. Effective the first full pay period in July, 2022, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a two percent (2%) increase in salary rate. - D. All employees who are currently active upon the date of signing this MOU, will receive a one-time COVID Recognition Payment of one and one-half percent (1.5%) of their base salary.
+(A minimum amount of \$1,000 shall be set for the one-time payment.)